Cloud-Innovation-Partners/cloudtdms/docs/providers.md

 ## Providers

-`cloudtdms` uses concept of `provider` to generate a data.
-The term `provider` with reference to `cloudtdms` refers to a pythonic function that is capable of generating data.
-A provider can be as simple as
+`cloudtdms` uses concept of `generator` function to generate synthetic data.
+Each `generator` function is capable of generating random sequence of data.
+A `generator` function can be as simple as

 ```python
 def example_provider(number_of_records, args):